Andrettin/Wyrmsun/readme.txt

 - Fixed crash related to AI Goblin Glider movement.

 * Buildings
-- Fixed issue which caused gold mines to unbuildable over gold deposits which had a decoration unit (like mushrooms) under them.
+- Fixed issue which caused gold mines to be unbuildable over gold deposits which had a decoration unit (like mushrooms) under them.

 * Editor
 - It is now possible to set a unit's personal name through the map editor.